pigeongcc/bears-detection/README.md

 - No test set data is present in the dataset.

-- I also corrected a couple of mistakes in initial training set labeling.
+- I also corrected a couple of mistakes in the initial training set labeling.

 ## Baseline